posit-dev/py-shinywidgets/README.md

 the extension is properly configured, it still may not work right away, especially if that widget requires initialization code in a notebook environment.
 In this case, `{shinywidgets}` probably won't work without providing the equivalent setup information to Shiny.
-Some known cases of this are:
+A known case of this is bokeh, which is why shinywidgets includes a [`bokeh_dependency()` function](https://github.com/posit-dev/py-shinywidgets/blob/255a0d15d74828c28999cdce3fe9a0b5c2795016/examples/outputs/app.py#L26).

 ## Development